rishikagoel23/rishika-goel-portfolio/README.md

 Overview
 This is a simple web project built with HTML, CSS, and JavaScript.
-It showcases [briefly describe what your website does, e.g., a personal portfolio, a to-do list app, or a static webpage with interactive features].
-The project is hosted on GitHub Pages and can be viewed live at [insert your GitHub Pages URL, e.g., https://your-username.github.io/my-website/].
+It showcases.
+The project is hosted on GitHub Pages and can be viewed live at
 Features

 HTML: Structures the content of the webpage.